 Nature of Operations.
 Avadel Pharmaceuticals plc (Nasdaq: AVDL) ("Avadel," the "Company," "we," "our," or "us") is a biopharmaceutical company.
+We are registered as an Irish public limited company.
+Our headquarters are in Dublin, Ireland and we have operations in St. Louis, Missouri, United States.

 Our lead product candidate, FT218, is an investigational once-nightly, extended-release formulation of sodium oxybate for the treatment of excessive daytime sleepiness ("EDS") and cataplexy in adults with narcolepsy.
 We are primarily focused on the development and potential United States ("U.S.") Food and Drug Administration ("FDA") approval of FT218.
 In December 2020, we submitted a New Drug Application ("NDA") to the FDA for FT218 to treat excessive daytime sleepiness and cataplexy in adults with narcolepsy.
-The NDA for FT218 was accepted by the FDA in February 2021 and assigned a Prescription Drug User Fee Act ("PDUFA") target action date of October 15, 2021.
+In February 2021, the NDA for FT218 was accepted by the FDA and was assigned a Prescription Drug User Fee Act ("PDUFA") target action date of October 15, 2021.
+On October 15, 2021, we announced that the FDA informed us that the review of our NDA for FT218 was ongoing beyond its previously assigned target action date.

 Outside of our lead product candidate, we continue to evaluate opportunities to expand our product portfolio.
-As of June 30, 2021, we do not have any approved and commercialized products in our portfolio.
+As of September 30, 2021, we do not have any approved or commercialized products in our portfolio.